 To be financial-aid eligible, NC State University students must be:

-- enrolled in a degree-seeking program or approved teacher licensure program.
+- enrolled in a degree-seeking program, approved teacher licensure program, or graduate certificate program.
 (Review Program Eligibility Requirements.)

 - U.S. citizens, permanent residents or eligible non-citizens.

 - making Satisfactory Academic Progress toward degree completion.

 - without default on any federal education loan; students must not owe an overpayment of a federal education grant.

 - registered for the Selective Service, if applicable.

 - enrolled at least half-time in courses that are applicable to degree program(s).

 - without conviction of possessing or selling illegal drugs; convicted students may have aid eligibility revoked.